In the last twelve months I have found people accepting that mental health is real in all of us.

 I discovered how simple it was to “just bee me” with no fear, shame, judgement or static noise from the outside world.

 Here is where I began to nurture baby bee.

-Like motherhood I had no idea what was...
+Like motherhood, I had no control over timing,...

 Throughout the gentle yoga practice, I stopped and journaled.
 Usually I jotted down a question and continue to move and process.
 It’s a form of meditation that I’ve learned to use to help with my busy ‘hamster wheel mind.’
 My question was, “what is needed?”
 As I moved and engaged with the women and girls in the room, I had my answer!
 All I had to do was put my two conscious words together “NEED” and “AWAKE”.